apache/nuttx/README.txt

 Downloading from Repositories
 -----------------------------

+Cloning the Repository

   The current NuttX du jour is available in from a GIT repository.
-Download instructions are available here:
+Cloning instructions are available here:

   https://sourceforge.net/p/nuttx/git

+Cloning NuttX Inside Cygwin

+  If you are cloning the NuttX repository, it is recommended to avoid automatic end of lines conversions by git.
+These conversions may break some scripts like configure.sh.
+Before cloning, do the following:

+    git config --global core.autocrlf false

 Notes about Header Files
 ------------------------